Tag: heart health

 Policosanol: Nature’s Secret Weapon in Targeting Cholesterol – InVite Health Podcast, Episode 254

-Today, I want to talk about cholesterol in general and specifically a really cool nutrient that comes directly from nature that has been shown in more than 80 clinical trials to be very, very beneficial for those who are struggling with maintaining healthy cholesterol levels.
+Have you heard about Policosanol?
+It comes directly from nature and has been shown in more than 80 clinical trials to be very beneficial for those who are struggling with maintaining healthy cholesterol levels.

 Turn To Panax Ginseng For A Natural Energy Boost – Invite Health Podcast, Episode 151